-I cut our apple pie recipe in half, and also cut our pie crust recipe in half.
+I cut our apple pie recipe (below) in half, and also cut our pie crust recipe (below) in half.
 I also have to admit that this is the first time I’ve actually made a pie crust from scratch!
 John’s made them from scratch, but I’ve grabbed the pre-made crusts in the past.
 But after doing this and seeing how easy it is, I’ll probably hardly EVER use the pre-made crusts again.

 The final pies came out really cute, and just like a regular apple pie, although the ‘individual’ portions were pretty big, but we got over it.

 One more point: as you can see in the photo, I sealed the edges of the pie like normal, but tucked the edges back in the glass pan a bit since I didn’t want them to get dried out or burned.
 Wallah!

 6 cups thinly sliced apples (Granny Smith, MacIntosh do well)